Frequently Asked Questions

 Plus, each SMAA certified instructor sets up his or her own teaching curriculum.
 As long as this instruction adheres to the basic spirit and ethics of traditional budo, the SMAA will not be involved in the running of your dojo.
 SMAA members need not purchase dojo charters, there are no "SMAA franchises," and the SMAA does not take a percentage from members' schools.

 The SMAA has no district directors, regional directors, or national directors.
 Every SMAA member deals directly and personally with our headquarters.
-This streamlined approach to organization makes it much easier to do business with the SMAA.
-There is no need to go through several layers of bureaucracy to pay membership fees, register students, or apply for promotions.
+This streamlined approach makes it much easier to do business with the SMAA.
+There is no need to go through layers of bureaucracy to pay membership fees, register students, or apply for promotions.

-[go to top]
+[back to top]

 Who can join the SMAA?

-When the SMAA was first created, it was launched with the objective of educating the public about the true nature of authentic forms of Japanese budo and bujutsu.
-Since accurate information about these Asian arts was (and still is) often unavailable and/or incorrect in the West, we wanted to certify competent, knowledgeable teachers of genuine Japanese martial arts, and we wanted to offer factual written information about the bona fide history, philosophy, and techniques of traditional budo via the SMAA Newsletter and our website.
+When the SMAA was first created, it was launched with the objective of educating the public about the true nature of authentic forms of Japanese budo and koryu bujutsu.
+Since accurate information about these Asian arts was (and still is) often unavailable and/or incorrect in the West, we wanted to certify competent, knowledgeable teachers of genuine Japanese martial arts, and we wanted to offer factual written information about the bona fide history, philosophy, and techniques of traditional budo via the SMAA Journal and our website.

-Because our objectives are educational in nature, we have always had an open door membership policy--anyone interested in learning more about budo and bujutsu can join our group.
+Because our objectives are educational in nature, we have always had an open door membership policy--anyone interested in learning more about budo and koryu bujutsu can join our group.
 However, it is important to note that there are two distinct levels of membership in the SMAA--Associate Member and Regular Member.

-[go to top]
+[back to top]

 Who can qualify to be an Associate Member of the SMAA?